fsantanna-no/gals/src/kt/README.md

 The actual `dapp` must be implemented by the user of `gals` and communicates with the clients through a simple TCP API to receive and generate events.
-We also ship a sample `dapp` that just generates random events and dumps the logical ticks in the screen.
+We provide a sample `dapp` that just generates random events and dumps the logical ticks in the screen.

 ## Install